Maine Practice Materials with helpful tips

 Ocean and Coastal Law Journal (formerly the Territorial Sea Journal, 1992-1993) published by the Marine Law Institute of UMaine Law (1994 to date)

-TIP: References to the Maine Bar Bulletin, Maine Bar Journal and Maine Law Review are included in the Maine Revised Statutes Annotated, as well as Shepard's on lexis.com and Keycite on westlaw.com.
+TIP: Annotations to the Maine Bar Bulletin, Maine Bar Journal and Maine Law Review are included in the Maine Revised Statutes Annotated, as well as Shepard's on Lexis.com and Keycite on Westlaw.com.

 Regulations -- State

-Code of Maine Rules, Lexis Publishing, updated monthly.
+Code of Maine Rules, Lexis Pub., updated monthly.

-* Commercial online access to the Maine Rules is available at Cleaves from westlaw.com and lexis.com; printing charges apply.
+* Commercial online access to the Maine Rules is available at Cleaves from Westlaw.com; printing charges apply.

 Maine State Government Agency Regulations by department